-This sort of behavior results in a poor experience for the reader which leads to high bounce rates which happens to be a negative Google ranking factor.
+This sort of behavior results in a poor experience for the reader which leads to high bounce rates which happen to be a negative Google ranking factor.

 On-page optimization of your target keywords are still very important, but less so.
 Search engines now look for many other factors such as page load times, the authority of the pages linking to your site, and the time readers spend on your site (dwell time).